-- Each module/unit of content should explain purpose, learning objectives, and align with the assessment measures.
+- Each module/unit of content should explain the purpose, learning objectives, and align with the assessment measures.
 (FOOF – 1)

 - For each assignment, the instructor’s expectations should be clearly expressed.
 Assignments and tasks should be distributed over the term with regular deadlines.
 (FOOF – 1)

-- Proficiency is demonstrated in the subject matter through utilization of appropriate instructional materials and feedback provided to students.
+- Proficiency is demonstrated in the subject matter through the utilization of appropriate instructional materials and feedback provided to students.
 (FOOF – 9)

 Learner Interaction and Engagement